fediazc/godot-pd/README.md

 # godot-pd

-GDExtension that allows you to interact with and play [Pure Data](https://puredata.info/) patches in Godot.
+GDExtension that allows you to interact with and run [Pure Data](https://puredata.info/) patches in Godot.

 Currently uses Pure Data version **0.54-1**.